Dale Wimbrow: Career

 Wimbrow's early career was in music and radio.
 Under his own name and as Old Pete Daley of Whaleysville, he became known for his records and radio performances with orchestras.
 His credits include a number of recordings in the 1920s, in which he performed as the solo vocalist, and often as his own accompanist (on the ukulele).
 The majority of those songs were his own creation, and he began turning to songwriting almost exclusively in the later part of the decade.
 Perhaps his best-known musical composition was the 1930 jazz tune entitled "Accordion Joe".
 Played by Duke Ellington's band, it appeared that same year as the soundtrack to an animated short film of the same name, starring Betty Boop.
 The tune has appeared several times over the years in Duke Ellington compilation albums.

 Wimbrow established the Indian River News newspaper in June 1948.
 It was published until September 1966, 12 years after his death in 1954, carried on by his wife.

 The Guy in the Glass

 Wimbrow wrote The Guy in the Glass for publication in The American Magazine in 1934.
 It is often mistitled The Man In The Glass.
 The poem became a popular clipping passed between people, and the author's credit was often dropped, leading to inquiries as to the author in newspapers as early as 1938.

 Ann Landers printed the poem in her column on October 5, 1983, incorrectly attributing it to an anonymous man who died as a result of struggles with drug abuse.
-Landers received numerous letters that attributed or claimed different authorship of the poem, but only one of the letters published in her December 5, 1983, column correctly identified the author as Wimbrow and it was credited by Ann Landers as the true author.
+Landers received numerous letters that attributed or claimed different authorship of the poem, but only one of the letters published in her December 5, 1983, column correctly identified the author as Wimbrow.